Arizona Herb Planting Guide: A Visual Guide for Low Desert Herbs

-Thinking about starting a garden?
-Herb gardening is a great way to begin.
 Many herbs are easy to grow and thrive year-round in the low desert of Arizona.
-This Arizona Herb Planting Guide provides planting dates and other information for growing over 30 different herbs in the low desert of Arizona.
+This Arizona Herb Planting Guide provides planting dates and other information for growing over 30 different herbs in the low desert, which includes elevations below 3500 ft in the Southwest, such as the Phoenix and Tucson metro areas.

 Growing seasons in Arizona are short, and timing is critical when planting.
 Use this Arizona Herb Planting Guide to learn when and how to plant each herb.
-When you plant at the correct time, seeds will sprout and transplants will become established in the optimal conditions for each plant.
+When you plant at the correct time, seeds will sprout, and transplants will become established in the optimal conditions for each plant.
+With pictures and planting dates for over 30 herbs that grow well in the low desert of Arizona, you are sure to find one to try.

 Be sure to check out the end of this Arizona Herb Planting Guide for links to articles about common questions about growing a garden in Arizona.